Food Wars (American TV series)

-Food Wars was a weekly Travel Channel series hosted by Camille Ford that debuted on Tuesday, March 9, 2010.
+Food Wars is a weekly Travel Channel series hosted by Camille Ford that debuted on Tuesday, March 9, 2010.
 The show featured restaurant rivalries in cities around the United States, with loyal fans cheering for one of two restaurants that serve one of the city's signature dishes.
 A blind taste test with five tasters was conducted at the end of each show to decide which restaurant's version of the dish was better.

 The show aired 1 season from March to November 2010.
-It was cancelled and not picked for any further seasons.
+It was cancelled and not picked up for any further seasons.

 Format

-In each episode, Food Wars traveled to a particular U.S. city and finds two restaurants who are top-rated rivals serving the same dish, one symbolic of the featured city (e.g., Buffalo wings in Buffalo, New York).
+In each episode, Food Wars travels to a particular U.S. city and finds two restaurants who are top-rated rivals serving the same dish, one symbolic of the featured city (e.g., Buffalo wings in Buffalo, New York).
 Ford visits both restaurants, tries the dish in question and talks with owners and fans.
 The show presents a history of each restaurant and origins of the rivalry.

-At the end of each episode, a taste test was conducted with the judging panel.
-Each judge tasted a sample of each dish and voted for his or her favorite.
-The restaurant that received more votes was declared the winner of that food war.
-In the beginning of the series, the panel consisted of two "super fans" - one of each restaurant's most loyal customers and fans - and three impartial judges consisting of local personalities and/or critics.
-Also, in this format, the judging was done via a blind taste test, where the identity of each sample was not revealed until after the judging.
-Beginning with the 14th episode the taste test format changed.
+At the end of each episode, a taste test is conducted with the judging panel.
+Each judge tastes a sample of each dish and votes for his or her favorite.
+The restaurant that receives more votes is declared the winner of that food war.
+At the beginning of the series, the panel consisted of two "super fans" - one of each restaurant's most loyal customers and fans - and three impartial judges consisting of local personalities and/or critics.
+In this format, the judging was done via a blind taste test, where the identity of each sample was not revealed until after the judging.
+Beginning with the fourteenth episode the taste test format changed.
 The superfans were dropped and host Ford joined the taste test panel with two other locals.
 The panel is no longer blindfolded; they know whose dish they are tasting and can ask the owner questions.